 NGC 2682 is a nearby open cluster, approximately 3.5 Gyr old.
-Dynamically, most open clusters should dissolve on shorter timescales, of ~ 1 Gyr.
-Having survived until now, NGC 2682 was likely much more massive in the past and is bound to have an interesting dynamical history.
+Dynamically, most open clusters should dissolve on shorter timescales of ~ 1 Gyr.
+Having survived until now, NGC 2682 was likely much more massive in the past and is bound to have a fascinating dynamical history.

-Notably, its age and initial chemical composition is similar to that of the sun.
-Thus, astronomers even considered that the sun might actually have originated from NGC 2682.
+Notably, its age and initial chemical composition are similar to that of the sun.
+Thus, astronomers even considered that the sun might have originated from NGC 2682.

-Based on new information from ESA‘s Gaia satellite, astronomers have offered detail insights into properties of the nearby open cluster NGC 2682.
-They revealed that its size is, at least two times greater than recently believed.
+Based on new information from ESA‘s Gaia satellite, astronomers have offered detailed insights into the properties of the nearby open cluster NGC 2682.
+They revealed that its size is at least two times greater than recently believed.

-Almost a year ago, data from Gaia satellite (known as Data Release 2, or DR2) provided high-precision measurements, including positions in the sky, parallaxes and proper motions for more than 1 billion sources in the Milky Way.
+Almost a year ago, data from the Gaia satellite (known as Data Release 2, or DR2) provided high-precision measurements, including positions in the sky, parallaxes, and proper motions for more than 1 billion sources in the Milky Way.

-Undoubtedly, DR2 can potentially uncover more information into the nature of NGC 2682 as the information could be a valuable tool to investigate extra-tidal regions of several open clusters in the solar neighborhood.
-Thus, ESA scientists used DR2 and investigated the spatial distribution of this cluster of stars in order to constrain its dynamical evolution.
+Undoubtedly, DR2 can potentially uncover more information about the nature of NGC 2682 as the information could be a valuable tool to investigate extra-tidal regions of several open clusters in the solar neighborhood.
+Thus, ESA scientists used DR2 and investigated the spatial distribution of this cluster of stars to constrain its dynamic evolution.

-Usually, most of the open clusters dissolve at an age of around 1 billion years, but the NGC 2682 survived until now.
-It means, the cluster must be much more massive in the past and also had an interesting dynamical history.
+Usually, most open clusters dissolve at the age of around 1 billion years, but the NGC 2682 survived until now.
+It means the cluster must have been much more massive in the past and had an interesting dynamical history.

 Scientists noted, “We estimate distances to obtain three-dimensional stellar positions using a Bayesian approach to parallax inversion, with an appropriate prior for star clusters.”

-The outcomes suggest that NGC 2682 is at least twice as large than previously thought.
-Moreover, astronomers also found that this cluster extends up to approximately 160 light years.
+The outcomes suggest that NGC 2682 is at least twice as large as previously thought.
+Moreover, astronomers also found that this cluster extends up to approximately 160 light-years.

-Furthermore, the study confirmed that NGC 2682 is mass-segregated with the most massive objects concentrated in the central regions.
+Furthermore, the study confirmed that NGC 2682 is mass-segregated, with the most massive objects concentrated in the central regions.
 However, there are also stars outside the tidal radius of this cluster.
-According to astronomers, these extra-tidal stars in NGC 2682 may originate from external perturbations such as disk shocking or dynamical evaporation from two-body relaxation.
+Astronomers say these extra-tidal stars in NGC 2682 may originate from external perturbations such as disk shocking or dynamical evaporation from two-body relaxation.
 They also plan more studies of the cluster to test these scenarios.